odroe/odroe/README.md

 ## License

-All packages in this repository are released under the MIT License.
-See the LICENSE file in each package directory for details.
+All packages in this repository are released under the [MIT License](LICENSE).